Effective Achilles Tendonitis Physical Therapy in Jersey City – Get Back to Your Active Lifestyle

 - Pain that increases with intense physical activity, such as running

 - Discomfort in the Achilles tendon, including tenderness, or stiffness

 - Pain that increases in the morning or after periods of rest

 Many cases of Achilles tendonitis can be treated with non-operative care, which often includes rest and physical therapy.
 In more severe cases, or for degeneration that ultimately leads to an Achilles tear, surgical repair may be necessary.
-No matter how severe your Achilles injury is, our team of physical therapists at Exchange Physical Therapy Group can support your needs during recovery.
-We approach physical therapy with hands-on and personalized Achilles tendonitis exercises that utilize the latest techniques and therapies.
+No matter how severe your Achilles injury is, our team of practitioners at EPTG can support your needs during recovery.
+We approach our patient programs with hands-on and personalized Achilles tendonitis exercises that utilize the latest techniques.
 Together, we can help you regain your mobility and get you back to the activities you love.